Legg Mason names search adviser, former GE official to board

-June 6 (Reuters) - Asset manager Legg Mason Inc on Thursday named a former search firm adviser and the former leader of General Electric Co’s asset management business to its board, replacing two directors who will step down in July.
+(Reuters) - Asset manager Legg Mason Inc (LM.N) on Thursday named a former search firm adviser and the former leader of General Electric Co’s (GE.N) asset management business to its board, replacing two directors who will step down in July.

-In the first appointment Legg Mason of Baltimore named as a director John Murphy, who most recently had advised executive-recruitment firm Korn/Ferry International.
+In the first appointment Legg Mason of Baltimore named as a director John Murphy, who most recently had advised executive-recruitment firm Korn/Ferry International (KFY.N).
 Legg Mason had hired the firm in its search for a new chief executive that led it to name Joseph Sullivan as CEO earlier this year.

 Murphy had also been chief executive of Oppenheimer Funds and was chairman of the Investment Company Institute, the mutual fund industry trade group in Washington.